IkerAlus/mythos-integration/README.md

 #### Relevant tooling

 The Mythos Parachain will come with almost the same tooling suite [provided for the Relay Chain](https://wiki.polkadot.network/docs/build-integration#recommendation), namely [API Sidecar](https://github.com/paritytech/substrate-api-sidecar), [Polkadot-JS](https://wiki.polkadot.network/docs/learn-polkadotjs-index), [subxt](https://github.com/paritytech/subxt), and the [Asset Transfer API](https://github.com/paritytech/asset-transfer-api).
 If you have a technical question or issue about how to use one of the integration tools, please file a GitHub issue so a developer can help.
+Recently, a first stable version of [Polkadot-API](https://papi.how/) has been released offering a more flexible and light weight approach for chain interaction.

 ##### For transaction construction